This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The week before your procedure:

-- Tell your healthcare provider if you have had similar procedures and when they were done.
+- Tell your provider if you had similar procedures and when they were done.
 These may include a colonoscopy, sigmoidoscopy, or upper or lower GI x-rays.
-He should also know if you had any surgeries of your GI tract.
+Tell him or her if you had any surgeries of your GI tract.

 The night before your procedure:

 - You may be told not to eat or drink anything after midnight.

 - You may need an enema the night before your procedure.
 This is liquid put into your rectum to help empty your bowel.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives healthcare providers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.